 Figure 12 - A healthy CKCS (left) with a continuous craniocervical junction and a CLM/SM affected CKCS (right) with a noticeably elevated caudal medulla oblongata.
 Both junctions are highlighted with a red line.

-These investigations are hampered by the sheer prevalence of chiari-like malformation, with control groups being hard to establish when the condition simply could not have presented itself yet.
+These investigations are hampered by the sheer prevalence of Chiari-like Malformation, with control groups being hard to establish when the condition simply could not have presented itself yet.

 Machine Learning as a Diagnosis Aid for CLM